KerbyGit/Voice-Light-Arduino/README.md

 ## Project Overview

 This project aims to allow the users to control their lighting system via voice control, thus allowing for a hands-free system.
-We can remotely control a red LED as well as small lightbulb with the sound of our voice.With the use of an Arduino Uno and a voice recognition sensor, this beginner project serves as introductory step to the progression of home-automation.
+We can remotely control a red LED as well as small lightbulb with the sound of our voice.
+With the use of an Arduino Uno and a voice recognition sensor, this beginner project serves as introductory step to the progression of home-automation.

 ## Hardware Components